OpenGradient/erc-onchain-agent/agent-erc.md

     /// @param _tools the tools the agent should have access to
     /// @param _agentMaxIterations the maximum number of iterations an agent should take
     ///   when running a particular task.
 One iteration includes one use of a tool.
 Use
-    ///   this to put an upper limit on the runtime of the agent in case it gets stuck. constructor(
+    ///   this to put an upper limit on the agent execution in case it gets stuck. constructor(
         address _agentExecutorContract,
         string memory _modelId,